T6113/se_project_express/README.md

 - **Validator.js**: For validating user input (e.g., URLs)
 - **Environment Variables**: For configuration and security
 - **Error Handling**: Centralized error codes and custom error classes
-- **Modular Structure**: Organized controllers, models, routes, and utilities

-## Running the Project

-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-## Testing

-Before committing your code, make sure you edit the file `sprint.txt` {example: SE_PROJECT_EXPRESS} in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For example: 12